ZhineSmathew/User-Management-Api-Project/README.md

-# Laravel User Management API Project
+# Laravel User Management RESTFUL API Project

 This Laravel application provides a REST API for managing users and retrieving user profile details, including multiple address records.
 No authentication is required for this task as per the specification.